 Whatever you can afford is fine – but think about it – when you go camping you are likely to be spending a lot of time in that chair, so something comfortable is well worth it.
 At the very least I recommend you consider something with a little built in table for that all important glass of wine or beer.
 You can read our complete guide on how to choose the best camping chairs here.

 No matter what sort of camper you are, all camping lists must have a table.
-The size and number is a personal thing, but for us, we have one super large 6 foot table that we keep in the centre of our gazebo for preparing meals on as well as eating off and having things permanently set up like our radio, sunscreen etc. Then we have a smaller table that we have near our BBQ which we use for things like a kettle, water jug etc.
+The size and number is a personal thing, but for us, we have one super large table that we keep in the centre of our gazebo for preparing meals on as well as eating off and having things permanently set up like our radio, sunscreen etc. Then we have a smaller table that we have near our BBQ which we use for things like a kettle, water jug etc.

 I also like to bring a table cloth too, as you can take it off at the end of the day and give it a good shake out.
 If you do bring a table cloth, be sure to bring something to tape it or clip it down; otherwise you’ll get annoyed with it flapping around in the wine.